 It is no news that I love okra soup either plain or as ila alasepo like it’s called in my language, in fact, I cook okra/ila alasepo at least once a week and it is always in my freezer.
-My not so little one only jumps on the okra soup […]
+This effortless ila alasepo is one of my favourites and it […]

 Nigerian soup recipes